Prohibited Academic Actions

 The Institute for American Universities (IAU) admits students of any race, color, national origin and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 IAU does not discriminate on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity, or genetic information in its administration of its educational policies, admissions policies, scholarship and loan programs and other school administered programs.

-In the fall and spring semesters, students are expected to carry a normal academic load of 15 credit hours (5 courses).
-The normal summer course load is six credits (two courses).
-A student wishing to carry a heavier or lighter load must first have written approval from his/her home university and consult with the Program Director.
+In the fall and spring semesters, students are expected to carry a normal academic load of 15 credits (4-5 courses).
+The normal summer course load is 3 to 6 credits (some exceptions can be made for 9 credits, but this is not advisable).
+A student wishing to carry a heavier or lighter load must first have written approval from his/her home university and consult with the program administration.
 Students carrying a lighter load will still pay full tuition.
+For the Virtual Experiences Programs, students have the option to take either 3 or 6 academic credits consisting of a Virtual Internship, Consulting Project, or Social Impact Practicum.

-If they have approval from their home institutions, students may change their course selection in consultation with the Director by the end of the sixth day of classes in the fall and spring semesters and by the end of the third day of classes in the summer.
+If they have approval from their home institutions, students may change their course selection in consultation with the program administration by the end of the eighth day of the semester after the first day of class in the fall and spring semesters and by the end of the third day of the term after the first day of class in the J-Term/summer.

 Students who are taking 15 credit hours on a graded basis may elect to take one course on a pass/fail basis.
-The choice must be declared no later than the end of the drop/add period and may not be changed after that date.
+The choice must be declared no later than the end of the withdrawal period in the eighth week of classes (end of the third week in the six- or eight-week summer sessions) and may not be changed after that date.
+This excludes J-Term/three-week summer sessions.
 For purposes of pass/fail grading, “pass” is considered a grade of C- or above.
-Students electing a pass/fail grade must have approval of the Director and their home institution.
+Students electing a pass/fail grade must have approval of the program administration and their home institution.

-From the end of the drop/add period to the end of the eighth week of classes, (end of the third week in the summer session), a student may withdraw from a course with the consent of the Director.
-Students who withdraw will receive a notation of WP (Withdraw Passing – if they were achieving a grade of at least C-) or WF (Withdrawal Failing) on their transcript.
-The Director may require home institution approval for a withdrawal.
+From the end of the drop/add period to the end of the eighth week of classes, (end of the third week in the six- or eight-week summer sessions), a student may withdraw from a course with the consent of the program administration (this excludes J-Term/three-week summer sessions).
+Students who withdraw will receive a notation of W (Withdraw Passing - if they were achieving a grade of at least C-) or if below a C- a WF (Withdraw Failing) on their transcript.
+The program administration may require home institution approval for a withdrawal.

 Grades are assigned by the instructor of the course.
 No grade may be changed except for reasons of material or clerical error.
 If a student with a grade of “D” or “F” in a course enrolls at IAU in a subsequent semester, he/she may retake the course once in order to improve his/her grade and obtain credit for the course.
 The original grade “D” or “F” remains on the student’s transcript.